ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 ## SOUND
 - ALSA: is base sound stack for all linux distro
+- pluseaudio - builds on top of ALSA, can do things like mix many sound streams together
+- pipewire - aims to fix deficencies of pulseaudio, default sound server in ubuntu22, fedora34
-- pluseaudio: builds on top of ALSA, can do things like mix many sound streams together amixer - cli for ALSA amixer sset Master 5%+ pulsemixer - volume manager with pulseaudio
+    - originally called pulsevideo, and for video. devs renamed it and decided to handle audio amixer - cli for ALSA amixer sset Master 5%+ pulsemixer - volume manager with pulseaudio